Table Of Contents

 That’s why our suggestions on what to do in Lisbon in April will focus on plans that you can enjoy all day long, from morning until night.

-Join us on this journey until the 30th day of April (no thousand waters… please)!!!
+Join us on this journey until the 30th of April (no aqua mila… please)!!!

 Experiences, Attractions and Games

-We’ve already told you the 10 reasons to go to the Lisbon Oceanarium, so all you have to do is see for yourself the more than 8,000 animals and plants, from more than 500 species.
+We’ve already told you the 10 reasons to go to the Lisbon Oceanarium, so all you have to do is see for yourself the more than 8,000 animals and plants, from over 500 species.

 Address: Esplanada D. Carlos I (Parque das Nações)